-Pamela Coke-Hamilton.
-Executive Director of the Centre, during the World
+Pamela Coke-Hamilton, Executive Director of the International Trade Centre, during the World Trade Forum 2020.

-Class picture in the time of a global pandemic The class of 2020-21 with WTI Staff members.
+of a global pandemic: The class of 2020-21 with WTI Staff members.

 On 24 July 2020, the Closing Ceremony of the 2019-2020 Advanced Master's Programmes took place on the premises of the WTI.
 The ceremony was organised in a way that hygiene and distancing rules could be applied at all times.
 Prof. Peter Van den Bossche, WTI Director of Studies, made the opening remarks, which were followed by a keynote address delivered by Prof. Emeritus Thomas Cottier, former WTI Managing Director.
 His speech was titled, 'Some Reflections on the Multilateral Trading System in a Multipolar World'.
 The Thomas Cottier Award for Best Thesis was presented to MILE 19 alumna Yuliia Kucheriava from Ukraine, who was connected live to the ceremony via Zoom.
 The title of her thesis is 'Anti-Circumvention Practices: Balanced Approach to Address Loopholes in Anti-Dumping Agreement' and was supervised by Edwin Vermulst.
 The award is presented annually to one MILE or TRAIL+ student for the best thesis submitted.
 Per tradition, this year's class representatives, Marianna Henud Cresci from Brazil and Esha Sandhu from India, gave a creative farewell speech to their fellow classmates.
+Right after

-Right after the speech, the students were presented with their MILE stones.
+For a full list of our events in 2019, please visit our website: www.wti.org/outreach/events the speech, the students were presented with their MILE stones.
 The ceremony was livestreamed and was followed by a COVID-19 conform Farewell Lunch at the Restaurant Rosengarten for students and WTI staff members.

-For a full list of our events in 2019. please visit our website: www.wti.org/outreach/events